Astrowallaby/PaleozoicPC-stuff/readme.md

 The program directory includes a sample config.sys that shows how to switch between EMS and extra UMB space on boot for DOS versions that support config.sys menus.

-Code compiled with MASM 6.0 on MS/PC-DOS
+Code compiled with MASM 6.0 on MS/PC-DOS.
+This code uses the same skeleton as VGAFUDGE that allows it to run from either the command line or config.sys; running from command-line may be useful for testing the RAM or making it available for static temporary loading of bios extensions/cartridge images/whatever?
+(Memory should survive a warm reboot if not cleared by another process.)